-- 7.22 The National Planning Framework (December 2023) requires that 'Planning policies and decisions should contribute to and enhance the natural and local environment by, inter alia, 'protecting and enhancing valued landscapes ...in a manner commensurate with their statutory status or identified quality in the development plan' and by 'recognising the intrinsic character and beauty of the countryside, and the wider benefits from natural capital and ecosystem services...'. - 7.23 The Parish Council's initial consultation in relation to this Neighbourhood plan revealed that 89% of respondents supported the local designation of the Neighbourhood Area's landscapes as of high value, subject to professional appraisal.
+- 7.24 The National Planning Framework (December 2023) requires that 'Planning policies and decisions should contribute to and enhance the natural and local environment by, inter alia, 'protecting and enhancing valued landscapes ...in a manner commensurate with their statutory status or identified quality in the development plan' and by 'recognising the intrinsic character and beauty of the countryside, and the wider benefits from natural capital and ecosystem services...'. - 7.25 The Parish Council's initial consultation in relation to this Neighbourhood plan revealed that 89% of respondents supported the local designation of the Neighbourhood Area's landscapes as of high value, subject to professional appraisal.
 In light of this and as an adjunct to work earlier commissioned by the Northumberland and Newcastle Society, covering a wider area and resulting in 'Northumberland Sandstone Ridges and Vales A Valued Landscape Technical Report Alison Farmer Associates January 2022', Eglingham Parish Council commissioned further specialist landscape work, focused on the Neighbourhood Area.
-The resulting report is the more locally specific 'Eglingham Parish Neighbourhood Plan- Landscape Assessment Final Report Alison Farmer Associates May 2021 (updated January 2022)' ('the Eglingham Parish Landscape
+The resulting report is the more locally specific 'Eglingham Parish Neighbourhood Plan- Landscape Assessment Final Report Alison Farmer Associates May 2021 (updated January 2022)' ('the Eglingham Parish Landscape Assessment'). - 7.26 Both these reports are key evidence-base, background documents and remain central to the interpretation of Policy.

-Assessment').

-- 7.24 Both these reports are key evidence-base, background documents and remain central to the interpretation of Policy.
 They apply up to date national guidance, detailed and extensive local level study of relevant character areas, through both desk-top study and detailed field work, and establish broad support for, and robust justification of the area chosen for local, protective designation.
 The consultants reviewed and took into account representations made by Eglingham Parish Council and others before both studies were finalised in January 2022.
 They explain the history and context of the proposed landscape designation in the neighbourhood plan.
-A background paper, based on those reports, was also produced. - 7.25 Prior to local government re-organisation which abolished the districts and created the Unitary authority area which is now Northumberland County Council, the old Alnwick and Berwick Local District Plans designated almost the entire Neighbourhood Area (its entirety west of the A1) and much of the wider landscape in which it sits as an 'Area of High Landscape Value' ('AHLV').
-When the plans were reviewed, the policies were not saved and, for many years, this part of the Northumberland landscape had no protective landscape designation. - 7.26 Specifically, the Eglingham Parish Landscape Assessment gathered evidence on the special qualities and sensitivity of the Neigbourhood Area's landscapes and set out the diversity of their landscape character and the value of the landscape.
-The Assessment identifies the following features of natural and cultural interest as being of special interest: - Bewick and Beanley Moors SSSI's (directly abutting and in small part within the Neighbourhood Area boundary); - Hulne Park Registered Park and Garden (again, directly abutting and in small part within the Neighbourhood Area boundary); - the Eglingham Conservation Area; - historic features in the Neighbourhood Area from early prehistoric cairns and cup and ring rock art, medieval settlement patterns and ridge and furrow, through to more recent activity such as coal mining and military defence; - the Neighbourhood Area's listed buildings and undesignated heritage assets that make a visual contribution to the interest and qualities of the Neighbourhood Area; - a wide range of valued habitats, including patches of upland heath on the fringes of Beanley Moor and lowland heath along Eglingham Burn and Crag Hill;
+A background paper, based on those reports, was also produced. - 7.27 Prior to local government re-organisation which abolished the districts and created the Unitary authority area which is now Northumberland County Council, the old Alnwick and Berwick Local District Plans designated almost the entire Neighbourhood Area (its entirety west of the A1) and much of the wider landscape in which it sits as an 'Area of High Landscape Value' ('AHLV').
+When the plans were reviewed the landscape designation policy was not saved and subsequent policies including Local Plan policy ENV 3 Landscape adopted a more holistic control across all landscapes rather than defined areas. - 7.28 Specifically, the Eglingham Parish Landscape Assessment gathered evidence on the special qualities and sensitivity of the Neighbourhood Area's landscapes and set out the diversity of their landscape character and the value of the landscape.
+The Assessment identifies the following features of natural and cultural interest as being of special interest: